cloudposse-archives/load-testing/README.md

 See [session-recording-har-support](https://docs.k6.io/docs/session-recording-har-support) for more details.

-We recorded and prepared a sample scenario to test the complete user flow on the website, including signing up, creating a user profile, providing all required information, and finally getting a list of available options for the user (see [scenario_all](scenarios/scenario_all.js)).
+We recorded and prepared a sample scenario to test the complete user flow on a website, including signing up, creating a user profile, providing all required information, and finally getting a list of available options for the user (see [scenario_all](scenarios/scenario_all.js)).

 Run it with a single user